Bluegrass blitz: How McConnell was sold on sentencing reform

 Even with his fellow Kentuckians, the famously tight-lipped McConnell didn't hint at how he would move forward.
 While Democratic and Republican senators pressured him to bring up the legislation in Washington, he listened to friends in Kentucky who adopted a strategy of flooding him with information, but not pressuring too obviously or too hard.

-Josh Crawford of the Pegasus Institute, a Kentucky think tank with strong ties to McConnell, says that pressure from people or groups outside the state that demonized him for holding up the bill were not effective.
+Josh Crawford of the Pegasus Institute, a Kentucky think tank that has a strong relationship with McConnell, says that pressure from people or groups outside the state that demonized him for holding up the bill were not effective.

 "Mean tweets were not going to get him to move," Crawford said.
 Instead, Crawford lobbied for the legislation by approaching it as a conversation with McConnell in which repeatedly detailed how similar reforms have worked on the state level.